hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     is similar to 'power_pitzer_orderM' but samples selects :math:`i` and :math:`j` similarly to the heat bath excitation generators.
 The memory cost is :math:`\mathcal{O}(M^2)`.
+    'cauchy_schwarz_orderM' is similar to 'power_pitzer_orderM' and 'cauchy_schwarz_orderM_ij'
+    is similar to 'power_pitzer_orderM_ij', the distinction being the types of weights used to select :math:`ab`.

     The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples :math:`i` and :math:`j` with weighted probabilities.